Maximum Entropy Random Walks: the Infinite Setting and the Example of Spider Networks with their Scaling Limits: Introduction

+where $A$ denotes the adjacency matrix of the graph, and $d(x)=\sum_{y\in V}A(x,y)$ represents the out-degree of the vertex $x$. \\

-The Maximum Entropy Random Walks (MERWs) are somehow a paradigm shift, from local to global.
-Roughly speaking, we are looking for irreducible random walks on a graph maximizing the path entropy or, equivalently, the entropy rate.
-This formulation has been introduced recently in \cite{ref17,ref18,ref19}.
-Among others results, the authors highlight strong localization phenomenon of MERWs for slightly disordered environments, which is particularly relevant in Quantum Mechanics when we study the phenomenon of Anderson localization.
-We refer for instance to \cite{konig2} for a mathematical survey.
-Also, this notion of MERW is very close to that of Parry measure for sub-shifts of finite type defined in \cite{Parry}.
-Also, it has a hand with the iteration of matrices, it appears between the lines in \cite{Hetherington,ArnoldL}, and it could be useful to study complex networks as in \cite{Sinatra,Delvenne,Demetrius}.
+\textbf{{A brief history of MERWs and their applications.}} Maximum Entropy Random Walks represent a paradigm shift from a local to a global perspective.
+In essence, these are random walks that maximize entropy along their paths or, equivalently, the entropy rate (\ref{rateent}).
+This approach was recently introduced in \cite{ref17,ref18,ref19}.
+Among their findings, the authors emphasize the strong localization phenomenon of MERWs in slightly disordered environments.
+This property is particularly relevant in Quantum Mechanics, especially in the context of the Anderson localization phenomenon (we refer to \cite{konig2} for a mathematical survey).
+More broadly, MERWs appear to hold significant implications for statistical physics (we can allude to \cite{TERNOVSKY,Pathcount}).
+The concept of MERW is closely related to that of Parry measures for subshifts of finite type, as defined in \cite{Parry} and recently explored in \cite{Marcovici}.
+They are also referred to as Ruelle-Bowen random walks (see \cite{Ruelle,RuelleBowen} for instance).
+This idea is also subtly present in \cite{Hetherington,ArnoldL} and an alternate interpretation of these random walks based on large deviation theory is given in \cite{Touchette}.
+Furthermore, MERWs could be instrumental in studying and modeling complex networks, as suggested in \cite{Sinatra,Delvenne,Demetrius}.
+Lastly, the MERW concept has found applications in diverse scientific areas, such as community detection \cite{OchabBurd,Ochab2}, link prediction \cite{Li}, and even quasispecies evolution \cite{Smerlak}.\\

-Indeed, when the graph is finite and irreducible, the Perron-Frobenius theorem insures that such random walk exists and is unique.
-Its Markov kernel and invariant probability measure is given by

-where $A$ is the adjacency matrix of $G$, $\rho$ its spectral radius and $\psi$ the associated $\ell^2(G)$-normalized positive eigenfunction.
-In that case the entropy rate is nothing but $h_{MERW}=\ln(\rho)$.
-Surprisingly, or not, all the trajectories of length $n$ between two given points $x$ and $y$ are of the probability given by $\psi(y)/\rho^n\psi(x)$.
-Even if the path distributions are not uniform, conditionally on the their length and the extreme stated they are.
-Hence we can glimpse all the combinatorial features that can result from MERWs.
-Besides, the kernel in (\ref{kernel}) reminds the well-known Doob $h$-transform appearing in particular when stochastic processes are conditioned to stay in a given domain.
-We can refer to \cite{doob} and \cite{konig1}.

-The positive eigenfunction $\psi$ is well-known when we classify the influence of nodes in complex networks, it is used in the eigenvector centrality (see \cite{miserable} for instance).
-For the Physicists, it can be viewed as a wave function and, more precisely, it is the ground state of a discrete Schrödinger equation whose potential $V$ is given by the opposite of the degree, that is

-where $\Delta$ is the discrete Laplacian on the graph and $V(x)=-\sum_{y\in G}A(x,y)$.
-One can easily generalized such construction replacing the adjacency matrix by a weighted one and we can even add some energetic constrains as it is explained in \cite{dixit}.
-However, the mathematical framework of MERW has to be inquired further and a lot remains to be done.